frankframework/frank-config-layout/README.md

 Layout algorithm for Frank configs / flows.
 WeAreFrank! wishes to use a custom layout algorithm that should look better than images produced by Mermaid.
 This project assumes that the Frank!Framework can convert Frank configurations or adapters (XML code) to Mermaid commands.
 See [Mermaid example](src/assets/mermaid.txt) for the syntax of Mermaid files.
 This project reads Mermaid text and displays it using a custom algorithm.

 The algorithm has not been finished yet.
 In its current state, the produced drawing does not look like intended.
 There is a user interface that allows humans to improve the layout.
 This way, the developers can investigate how to improve the algorithm.
 A future release of this project should eliminate the need for human intervention.
-A future release will also provide an artifact published on https://www.npmjs.com/ that can be used by the Frank!Framework as a replacement of Mermaid.

 # Development environment and usage